 In the example discussed above, the standard error for the control is 1.67, while that of the variation is 1.70.
 Next, multiply the values by 1.28.
-The conversion rate range thus calculated is ± 2.14% for control and ± 2.17% for the variation.
+Thus, the conversion rate range is ± 2.14% for control and ± 2.17% for the variation.

 Calculating the CTBA for a Variation

 After the Z-score is calculated, VWO calculates standard normal distribution to derive the chance percentage for the variation.
 You can refer to the following normal distribution table to understand how CTBA is derived for a variation:

 To determine the chance to beat for a variation, we calculate the Z-score for control and variation.
 A Z-score is used in statistics to model any normal distribution as a standard normal distribution.

 For our example discussed above, the Z-score can be derived as follows: